euroscipy/euroscipy_proceedings/papers/23_haenel/23_haenel.rst

    shape and dtype on a machine of a different architecture [...]
 Endianness [...]
 Type.*

-   A mentioned above all integer types as well as string  and object arrays are handled correctly and their shape is preserved.
+   As mentioned above all integer types as well as string  and object arrays are handled correctly and their shape is preserved.
 As for endianness, initial toy examples with large-endian dtypes pass the roundtrip test